RMITLibrary/easy_cite/markdown/ieee.md

 #### Citing a source with no page number(s)

-If the work you are referencing does NOT contain page numbers, then use chapter numbers, section headings and paragraph numbers as part of the in-text reference.
+If the work you are referencing does not contain page numbers, then use chapter numbers, section headings and paragraph numbers as part of the in-text reference.

 > "Many physical dynamic systems can be represented and modeled by first-order differential equations" [1, Ch.
 3, para.
 1].